 Inspired by and named for the infamous hurricane that wrecked the Carolina coast in 1989, Matt and Ted Lee's Hugo cocktail is just as fierce as its namesake.
 At its core, the beverage is a riff on a Dark and Stormy, but it uses a serious dose of fresh ginger juice instead of the soda.
 The juice (plus the rum, of course) is strong enough to distract the drinker from any storm heading inland.

-Entries tagged with 'the lee bros. charleston kitchen'
+'the lee bros. charleston kitchen' on Serious Eats

 A seamless union of land and sea, shrimp and grits just may be the perfect example of lowcountry cuisine.
 Briny shrimp tossed in butter, cream, or tomato-y gravy are a graceful foil to sweet, earthy grits.
 The dish itself has been around at least since the early 20th century and as such has spawned many variations.
 Some are totally bare-bones, containing only shrimp, butter, and grits, while others include bacon, tomatoes, and spice.
 Matt and Ted Lee's version in The Lee Bros.
 Charleston Kitchen is more akin the latter.